Abhiram-Siriki45/DevOps-Interview-Q-A-part-1/README.md

   - A: Organizations these days are trying to transport small features to customers via a series of release trains instead of releasing big feature sets.
 There are several benefits of doing so, including better software quality and quick customer feedback.

-  - All such benefits lead to a higher level of customer satisfaction, which is the most important goal for any product development project.
+  - All such benefits lead to a Higher level of customer satisfaction, which is the most important goal for any product development project.
 To do so, companies need to:

       - Increase deployment frequency
       - Lessen lead time between fixes